Discover Northwest Territories

 Frequently Asked Questions (FAQs)

-The Midnight Sun (24 hours of daylight) occurs from approximately late May to mid-July in communities above the Arctic Circle, such as Inuvik and Tuktoyaktuk, allowing for round-the-clock activities.
+The Midnight Sun brings 24 hours of continuous daylight, occurring from approximately late May to mid-July in communities above the Arctic Circle like Inuvik and Tuktoyaktuk.
+It allows for round-the-clock outdoor activities such as fishing, paddling, hiking, and wildlife viewing.

-Layering is key.
-Essential items include a parka, thermal base layers, waterproof outer layers, insulated boots, thick gloves/mitts, and a warm hat.
-Many tour operators provide extreme-weather gear for Aurora viewing.
+Essential packing items include thermal base layers, a high-quality winter parka, waterproof outer shells, insulated boots, thick gloves or mittens, and headwear.
+Many Anderson Vacations winter packages also provide specialized extreme-weather gear for nighttime excursions.

 Icon of chat